arnabganguly/HDInsightHBaseYCSB/YSCB.md

  - Use the below command to initiate a write heavy workload with the below parameters
    - *-p workloads/workloada* : Indicates that the append workload *workloada* needs to be run
    - -p table: Populate the name of your HBase table created earlier
-   - -p columnfamily: Populate the value of the HBase columfamily
+   - -p columnfamily: Populate the value of the HBase columfamily name from the table you created
-   -
+   - recordcount : Number of records to be inserted( we use 1 Million)
+   -  -p threadcount: Number of threads( this can be varied, but needs to be kept constanr across experiments)

 ```